 I met Desi in 2015, during my Viking River Grand European Tour, a 15-day cruise that traversed four countries on its route from Amsterdam to Budapest.
 She was Viking’s Concierge on that voyage, and as the person responsible for booking extra tours, I had the opportunity to work with her directly.
 When Desi learned I had visited (and fell in love with) her home town of Sofia, Bulgaria, what started as a pleasant customer service relationship blossomed into a long-term friendship.
 We stayed in touch over the next few years, even after she left Viking.
 I kept saying I wanted to discover more of Bulgaria, beyond my previous visits to Sofia, Rila Monastery and the ancient Black Sea port of Sozopol.
 She kept encouraging me to return, promising to show me many more things to see in Bulgaria.

 I finally made it back this past summer.
 True to her word, Desi took me on an amazing cultural tour of Bulgaria.
-We began in the northeastern corner of the country, in the town of Vratsa, an ancient city founded by the Thracian civilization.
-Other than the fact that they were a group of Indo-European tribes that inhabited a large area in eastern and southeastern Europe, relatively little is known about Thracians.
+We began in the northwestern corner of the country, in the town of Vratsa, an ancient city founded by the Thracian civilization.
+Other than the fact that Thracians were a collective of Indo-European tribes that inhabited large areas in eastern and southeastern Europe, relatively little is known about them.
 Their Greek and Roman neighbors in antiquity considered them to be barbarians, however caches of gold and silver treasures from ancient Thrace unearthed by archeologists seem to dispute this assessment.

 The most spectacular of these items are on display at the Museum of History in Vrasta, which is best known for the Rogozen Treasure.
 The cache of 165 silver and gold gilt vessels was found in 1985 by a farmer who was plowing his garden in the nearby town of Rogozen.
 To date it is the biggest Thracian treasure ever discovered on the territory of Bulgaria.
 I was astounded by the exquisite workmanship on these 2,500-year old artifacts, which depict scenes from Thracian and Greek mythology and provide strong evidence of an advanced civilization.